KtwoMK/KryspinJemiolo/README.md

 </h3>

 <h2 align="center">
-I'm an aspiring web developer 💻!
+I'm an aspiring developer 💻!
 </h2>

 I am a 16 year old student from Poland, studying IT in England.
-I love working out, listening to music, reading, and researching web development.
-My dream is to one day work as a web developer for a large hosting company
+I love working out, listening to music, reading, and researching software development.
+My dream is to one day work as a developer for a large hosting company
 </br>
 </br>
 ### 🤝 Connect with me: